eagleflies/noblecoin/README.md

-Magi development tree
+Noblecoin development tree

-Magi is a hybrid PoW/PoS-based cryptocurrency.
-Magi is also a CPU coin.
+Noblecoin is a hybrid PoW/PoS-based cryptocurrency.
+Noblecoin is also a CPU coin.

 Development process
 ===========================